Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 7 Januari 2026 09.24.47 UTC
+- WIB: Rabu, 7 Januari 2026 11.07.06 UTC
-- WITA: Rabu, 7 Januari 2026 10.24.47 UTC
+- WITA: Rabu, 7 Januari 2026 12.07.06 UTC
-- WIT: Rabu, 7 Januari 2026 11.24.47 UTC
+- WIT: Rabu, 7 Januari 2026 13.07.06 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: technology
+Kategori: nature